cpxlabs/lillys-box/app/docs/AUTHENTICATION_GUIDE.md

-# Authentication Guide for Pet Care Game
+# Authentication Guide for Lilly's Box

 ## Overview

-The Pet Care Game now includes a complete authentication system with Google OAuth integration and guest mode support.
+The Lilly's Box now includes a complete authentication system with Google OAuth integration and guest mode support.
 This guide explains how the authentication system works and how to use it in your code.

 ## Table of Contents